Lasithwxn/DP-Education-Projects-2025.01.01/project72/Read ME.md

+Option 1 choose what you need audio

+Option 2
 How to Download and Upload Audio Files in This Project
 1. To Download an Audio File:
 Click on the file name (e.g., how to upload audio files.mp4).